lsolesen/larsolesen-dk-jekyll/_posts/2010-12-25-rejse-til-new-zealand.md

 ---
-title: Rejse til New Zealand
+title: "Rejse til New Zealand"
 redirect_from: /content/rejse-til-new-zealand
+language: da
 tags:
   - new zealand
   - dagbog